 John has been a long-time supporter of the Ronald McDonald House having helped form the House in Iowa City, Iowa.
 He has served on the Ronald House Board in Pensacola since July of 2004.
 He was appointed to the Board in 2005.

-Frank White is a co-founder of CollegeFrog, an early stage startup that has developed a recruitment automation web application for professional services firms.
-The product was named a “Top New Product” of 2013 by Accounting Today.
-Before CollegeFrog, he was general counsel and a business analyst with the Sandy Sansing Dealerships.
-Prior to Sansing, Frank was an associate attorney in the Dallas office of Akin Gump Strauss Hauer & Feld.
+Frank White is managing director of SF Partners, a private equity investment group, and general counsel for the Sansing dealer group.
+Before his current role, Frank was part of the group that founded Accountingfly, an early stage software company in the recruiting industry.
+Before moving to Florida in 2010, Frank was an associate attorney in the Dallas office of Akin Gump Strauss Hauer & Feld.
 At Akin Gump, his practice included all aspects of corporate and securities law, with an emphasis on private investment funds.
-Frank received undergraduate degrees with honors in History and Business from Southern Methodist University.
-He also received his MBA and JD from SMU, where Frank was a president’s scholar, student body president, and the student representative to the Board of Trustees.
+Frank received undergraduate degrees with honors in history and business from SMU.
+He also received his MBA and J.D. from SMU, where Frank was a president’s scholar, student body president, and the student representative to the Board of Trustees.
 Before law school, Frank worked for Congressman Mac Thornberry in his Washington office and for the Urban Affairs Committee of the Texas House in Austin.

-Frank is a member of the Escambia-Santa Rosa Bar Association and the State Bars of Florida and Texas.
-He is a member of the Board of Directors of Baptist Hospital and the Panhandle Tiger Bay Club as well as a member of SmartBank’s Pensacola Advisory Board.
-Frank is a 2011 graduate of Leadership Pensacola and a member of First Baptist Church of Pensacola.
+Frank is a member of the State Bars of Florida and Texas.
+He is a member of the Board of Directors of Baptist Hospital, WSRE – PBS for the Gulf Coast, Pensacola M.E.S.S.
+Hall, Panhandle Tiger Bay Club, and SmartBank’s Pensacola Advisory Board.
+Frank is a 2011 graduate of Leadership Pensacola and a Deacon and Sunday School teacher at First Baptist Church of Pensacola.

 Originally from Amarillo, Texas, Frank and his wife, Stephanie, reside in Pensacola with their twin boys, Henry and Clayton, and youngest son Wesley.